pazmiz25/Remote-control-car/README.md

 ## Main Features

 * Uses the original remote-control electronics
-* No modification to the car’s RF receiver
+* Preserves the original RF communication system
-* External buttons connected in parallel to original remote buttons
+* No modification to the car’s receiver circuit
-* Simple and reliable hardware implementation
+* External buttons connected in parallel to the original remote buttons
 * Modular input options for different control layouts
-* Combines electronics, soldering, and mechanical prototyping
+* Combines electronics, soldering, wiring, and mechanical prototyping

 ## Tools and Components